typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 ## What it does?

-The plugin will replace the default HTML theme with a built-in Markdown theme, and expose some additional arguments.
+The plugin will replaces the default HTML theme with a built-in Markdown theme.

 ## Installation